 One feature of a high quality snorkeling mask is a secondary skirt, which increases the seal and reduces the possibility of leaks.

 Advancements in materials have paved way for silicone skirts that are thinner and more comfortable.
 Additives can also mixed with the silicone in higher quality masks to increase the life of them by reducing the damage caused by UV rays.

 Standard masks are either framed or frameless.
 The framed masks have a rigid frame that keeps the skirt, lenses, buckles as well as straps in place.
 If you’re fashion savvy, framed masks are also available in a variety of colors, adding a touch of style to your snorkel mask.

 Frameless masks may come across as sleeker and are typically less expensive, but it’s important to consider the benefits of the framed masks as they typically have a better fit and last longer.

 Straps and Buckles

-Make sure that you buy a mask with silicone straps as they provide an extra degree of stretch and flexibility.
+Make sure that you buy a mask with wide straps as they provide an extra degree of comfort, stretch and flexibility.
 The straps should easily adjust to fit to different sizes of heads.

 A buckle system that’s user friendly and simple to adjust is a critical feature of a quality mask.
 Better quality masks have a simple to push button release so you don’t have to fiddle with adjusting buckles.